CasualCoder91/N_Body/docs/NBodySimulation/Integration.rst

 Calculating this force for all stars requires :math:`O(n^2)` operations.
 However, the simulated clusters consist of :math:`\sim 10^4 - 10^5` stars.
-While the resulting amount of calculations is possible, it is not feasible for a typical desktop computer.
+While the resulting number of calculations is possible, it is not feasible for a typical desktop computer.
 Therefor, the Barnes-Hut algorithm (BH) has been implemented which is of order :math:`O(n\log(n))`.

 The gist of the BH is to approximate a set of stars by their total mass and center of mass (com) if the distance between them